Are you considering selling or purchasing a business?

 - Does title to real estate need to be transferred?

 - If the business leases office space, is the lease appropriate for the buyer?

 - Is financing with a bank or lender required?

 - Will there be seller financing?

 - What conditions must be met prior to closing?

 - What happens if conditions are not met?

 - Will certain items be pro-rated at closing (i.e. rent, property taxes, utilities, etc.)

 - Will an escrow agent be needed?

 *Please note, these items listed above may not apply in your particular circumstances and are not intended to be comprehensive, but rather to present a general idea as to some of the issues that may need to be given significant thought by both buyers and sellers before entering a major business transaction.
-We encourage you to call our office to discuss your particular business law matter.
+We encourage you to consult with a business attorney before moving forward with a significant transaction.